Chart Color Schemes

 Employment performance in East Fremantle ranks among the strongest 15% of areas evaluated nationally

-However, construction is under-represented, comprising only 6.6% of East Fremantle's workforce compared to Greater Perth's 9.3%.
-Limited local employment opportunities are indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 4.0%, while labour force increased by 4.3%, raising the unemployment rate by 0.3 percentage points.
-This compares to Greater Perth's employment growth of 2.9% and a marginal rise in unemployment.
-State-level data from 25-Nov shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%.
-National employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to East Fremantle's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+The area offers limited local employment opportunities as indicated by the working population vs resident population count.
+Between September 2024 and September 2025, employment increased by 4.0%, labour force by 4.3%, raising unemployment rate by 0.3 percentage points (AreaSearch analysis).
+In comparison, Greater Perth saw employment grow by 2.9% with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to East Fremantle's employment mix suggests local growth should be 7.0% over five years and 14.4% over ten years, though these are simple weighting extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment